Field Staff Job Description and FAQ’s

 - Where can I get the certifications?

 - CPR and First Aid certifications can be obtained through The Red Cross or American Heart Association.
-Any training that exceeds these basic requirements will be to your and our benefit.
-The Wilderness Survival certification can be obtained through one of the many Outdoor Survival schools (For a substantial fee) or through one of the free training courses offered by RedCliff Ascent.
+Any training that exceeds these basic requirements will be to both your and our benefit.
+The Wilderness First Responder certification can be obtained through one of the many Outdoor Survival schools (For a substantial fee) or through one of the free training courses offered by RedCliff Ascent.
 These courses are available to you when hired.

 - What is a BCI?

 - “BCI” stands for Background Criminal Investigation.
-The state of Utah requires all employees of all State-Licensed programs pass a background criminal check.
+The state of Utah requires all employees of all State-Licensed programs to pass a background criminal check.
 For individuals who have lived outside of the State of Utah in the last 5 years, an extra screening involving fingerprints is required.
 BCIs’ are renewed annually.
 The screenings, conducted by The Office of Licensing for the State of Utah, check for felony and misdemeanor convictions that a person may have on their record.
-This is a preventative measure the state uses to protect the youth in all licensed programs operated within the State.
+This is a preventative measure the state uses to protect the youth in all licensed programs operating within the State.
 Any conviction will require a letter of explanation and will be reviewed by a board within the Office of Licensing.
 Convictions of a violent or sexual nature will result in the application being denied.

 - What are your Field Instructors like?

 - Our Field Instructors range in age from young adults to grandparents.
 The male/female balance fluctuates, but is usually around 50/50.
 Regardless of the diversity, our staff share a deep appreciation for the outdoors and enjoy being a factor in the progress of struggling teens.

 - Yes!
 RedCliff Ascent operates year-round.
 While student populations decrease in winter months, we still need and hire staff for this time.
 We have employees who work full-time, year round and who have been with us for several years.